CorruptChoco/Salty/README.md

 6. I personally use Visual Studio Code to write files and run .ipynb files.

 *** also note to anyone using this. currently to stop this during running in jupyter notebooks it often requires restarting the kernal. idk why, working on it.

 *** all the printing it does to the console currently if for debugging purposes.

+*** the python only version of Richard still throws some error but it seems they can be ignored from online sources.
+The code still works.